Career Timeline of Jamal Murray: Major Achievements and Milestones

 April 22, 2024: Game-Winning Shot Against Lakers

-On April 22, 2024, Jamal Murray hit a buzzer-beating, game-winning shot over Anthony Davis in a 101–99 victory against the Los Angeles Lakers.
+On April 22, 2024, Jamal Murray made a game-winning shot over Anthony Davis in Game 2 of the first round of the playoffs against the Los Angeles Lakers, giving the Nuggets a 2–0 series lead.

 In 2024, Jamal Murray was named to Canada's roster for the Summer Olympics in Paris.

-On December 3, 2025, Jamal Murray scored 52 points and made 10 three-pointers in a 135-120 victory against the Indiana Pacers, joining Aaron Gordon as the only Nuggets players to achieve at least 50 points with at least 10 three-pointers in a single game.
+On December 3, 2025, Jamal Murray scored 52 points, including 10 three-pointers, in a 135–120 victory over the Indiana Pacers.
+He became one of two players in Nuggets franchise history to score at least 50 points with at least 10 three-pointers in a single game.

 On January 4, 2026, Jamal Murray recorded 27 points, six rebounds, and a career-high 16 assists in a 127–115 loss to the Brooklyn Nets.